 We rely on these parties for execution of our preclinical studies and clinical trials, and generally do not control their activities.
 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibilities.
 For example, we will remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
 Moreover, the FDA requires us to comply with cGCP regulations, for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of trial participants are protected.
 We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, www.clinicaltrials.gov, within specified time frames.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.
 If we or any of our CROs or other third parties, including trial sites, fail to comply with applicable cGCPs, or experience material protocol deviations, the clinical data generated in our clinical trials may be deemed unreliable and the FDA, EMA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 If FDA or any regulatory authority determines that our clinical data are not reliable for any reason, or if we encounter any data integrity issues, FDA or other regulatory authorities may require us to exclude such data, which may cause the trial to be underpowered and fail to meet the trial endpoints.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials complies with cGCP regulations.
-In addition, our clinical trials must be conducted with product produced under cGMP conditions.
-Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.
+In addition, our clinical trials must be conducted with produce produced under cGMP conditions.
+Our failure t